stibbons1990/hex/docs/projects/conmon.md

 #
 # Deplay conmon-mt to PC hosts.

-for host in computer smart-computer lexicon rapture; do if nc 2>&1 -zv ${host} 22 | grep -q succeeded; then
+for host in octavo cubito super-tuna computer smart-computer lexicon rapture; do if nc 2>&1 -zv ${host} 22 | grep -q succeeded; then
     echo "Deploying to ${host} ..."
     scp 2>/dev/null \